The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Applications: Effects of expanding fields of study

 Figure~\ref{fig:firststage_heatmap} displays the estimated first-stage matrix.
-Each cell reports the effect of a high lottery score in one field (column) on the probability of eventual admission (i.e. ever admitted during 2008-2021) to the same or another field (row), measured over a two-to-twelve year window following the lottery draw.
-The diagonal elements are large, positive, and uniformly significant: a high lottery score for a given field substantially raises the probability of eventual admission to that same field, confirming strong compliance.
+Each cell reports the effect of a high lottery score in one field (column) on the probability of eventual admission (i.e.\ ever admitted during 2008--2021) to the same or another field (row), measured over a two-to-twelve year window following the lottery draw.\footnote{An applicant is only coded as ever admitted if she was admitted to the field through competition.
+This means that all admissions that did not have applicants in the final queue, i.e. that were not capacity constrained, are counted towards the outside option instead.
+Technically, the outside option thus includes a few students that were admitted to university programmes that had surplus capacity and could not fill all its slots.} The diagonal elements are large, positive, and uniformly significant: a high lottery score for a given field substantially raises the probability of eventual admission to that same field, confirming strong compliance.
 The off-diagonal elements are negative throughout, consistent with the capacity-constraint mechanism underlying the cascade identity: a student who secures admission to one field is displaced from others.

 The pattern of cross-effects reveals the substitution structure of the Swedish higher education market.
 Business, social science, STEM, and medicine exhibit substantial mutual substitution, indicating that applicants to these competitive fields hold overlapping preferences and treat them as close alternatives.
 Teaching and health, by contrast, show negligible cross-effects with other fields.
 Their applicant pools are largely distinct, and the counterfactual for a rejected applicant is more likely to be no higher education at all rather than enrollment in a substitute field.
 This reflects the lower average merit-score cutoffs for teaching and non-specialist health programs, which draw from a different part of the applicant distribution than the more competitive fields.
-Appendix \ref{sec:heatmap2} shows a more granular table at the 3-digit SUN-level, revealing that there is also some substitution within fields.
+Appendix~\ref{sec:heatmap2} shows a more granular table at the 3-digit SUN-level, revealing that there is also some substitution within fields.